 - To be able to fulfil a purposeful role in making the world a better place

-CCI is in the early stages of implementing a local, bespoke version of the Curious-cityTM approach.
+CCI is in its third year of developing a local, bespoke version of the Curious-cityTM approach.
 This enquiry-led approach enables us to create a bespoke, locally focused curriculum that goes beyond the National Curriculum.